When discussing food and beverage

 According to the 2013 WHO report (

 WHO 2013a), TV advertising still remained the main medium for food marketing in the EU, although a decline in TV advertising expenditures with a parallel significant increase in internet and digital marketing was observed.
-Reduced expenditure on TV advertising does not automatically mean reduced exposure however, since for example digital applications can give access to a large number of customers with relatively less monetary investment ( WHO 2013a).
+Reduced spending on TV advertising does not automatically mean reduced exposure though, since for example digital applications can give access to a large number of customers with relatively less monetary investment ( WHO 2013a).

 Mirroring the EU marketing trends, the 2012 US Federal Trade Committee (FTC)